-Peter Kay Death Hoax Re-emerges, Claiming The Comedian Is Dead From Mysterious Illness [Debunked]
+Peter Kay Death Hoax Re-emerges, The Comedian Is Not Dead From Mysterious Illness [Debunked]

 A fan claimed to have seen Peter Kay take his children to school, disputing the death rumors.
 Peter Kay is married to Susan Gargan and they have three children.

-Peter Kay canceled his tour for unforeseen circumstances and have not divulged any more details.
+Peter Kay canceled his tour for unforeseen circumstances and has not divulged any more details.

 Some fans have been sharing a report about the death of Sporting Chance rehab clinic co-founder Peter Kay, who passed away in 2013.